 Those who live or work in Southern Michigan or Northern Indiana, in places like South Bend, Elkhart, Mishawaka, Niles, Michigan City, Benton Harbor, or Three Rivers, might be familiar with the term “Michiana.”
 The name comes from the many people in these locations who frequently travel across the state line for shopping, work, or recreation.

 Michigan’s No-Fault laws are complex.
 Simply put, an accident victim's medical costs are paid by his own insurer, even if the other driver involved is completely at-fault.
-No-fault policies are comprised of PIP (Personal Injury Proection), PPI (Prpoerty Protection) and Residual Liability Insurance.
+No-fault policies are comprised of PIP (Personal Injury Protection), PPI (Property Protection), and Residual Liability Insurance.

 No-fault insurance policies do not cover damages to the victim's vehicle, however, and many travelers choose to buy additional coverage, such as collision and comprehensive insurance and limited property damage liability insurance.

-Those who driver without no-fault insurance may be sued and held personally liable for damages and injuries incurred in an accident.
-As a result, Michigan law requires insurarers to offer coverage to anyone who is eligible under the Essential Insurance Act (a suspended license, history of insurance fraud, certain felony convictions and sub-standard vehicles are legimitate reasons for denial).
+Those who drive without no-fault insurance may be sued and held personally liable for damages and injuries incurred in an accident.
+As a result, Michigan law requires insurers to offer coverage to anyone who is eligible under the Essential Insurance Act (a suspended license, history of insurance fraud, certain felony convictions, and sub-standard vehicles are legitimate reasons for denial).